GGxcollab/ObsidianVault/SC-300/Manage User Authentication.md

 	- **What is FIDO2**
 		- FIDO2 security keys are an unphishable specification-based passwordless authentication method that can come in any form factor.
 		- Fast Identity Online (FIDO) is an open specification for passwordless authentication
-		- FIDO allows users and organizations to leverage the specification to sign in to their resources without a username or password using
+		- FIDO allows users and organizations to leverage the specification to sign in to their resources without a username or password using an external security key or a plataform key built into a devuce